mahdieh-fakhar/mahdieh-fakhar.github.io/README.md

 Ways to help:

-- ⭐ Star to support the project.
+- Star the repository to support the project.
-- 🍴 Fork and adapt for your own academic portfolio.
+- Fork and adapt for your own academic portfolio.
-- 🐞 Report bugs via issue templates.
+- Report bugs via issue templates.
-- 💡 Share enhancement ideas or new modules.
+- Share enhancement ideas or new modules.

 ---